sheenzhaox/my_interview_questions/agile.md

 **Why Agile?**

 Agile development methodology attempts to provide many opportunities to assess the direction of a project throughout the development lifecycle.
-Agile methodology could be described as “__iterative__” and “##incremental##.”
+Agile methodology could be described as **“iterative”** and **“incremental”**.
 In waterfall, development teams only have one chance to get each aspect of a project right.
 In an agile paradigm, every aspect of development — requirements, design, etc. — is continually revisited throughout the lifecycle.
 When a team stops and re-evaluates the direction of a project every two weeks, there’s always time to steer it in another direction.

 **What is Agile software development?**